 Then, the dynamics of \(V\) and \(s\) converge to the following fixed point:

 \end{restatable}

 \Cref{thm:coupling} is based on an ordering argument.
-As long as the initialization verifies the ordering condition in \Cref{eq:ordering}, the dynamics of \(V\) and \(s\) are such that \(\dot{V}\) and \(\dot{s}\) reinforces the same order.
-Standalone, \Cref{thm:coupling} does not explain what happens when the heads do not start with the same initialization. \Cref{thm:bounded} establishes that when many heads are initialized with a small deviation from the symmetric initialization, the deviation from the symmetric initialization is bounded for a finite time that we can precisely control.
-Therefore, the initialization chooses the coupling time of different heads after which they might start to diverge.
+As long as the initialization satisfies the ordering condition in \Cref{eq:ordering}, the dynamics of \(V\) and \(s\) are such that \(\dot{V}\) and \(\dot{s}\) reinforce the same order.
+On its own, \Cref{thm:coupling} does not explain what happens when the heads do not start with the same initialization. \Cref{thm:bounded} establishes that when many heads are initialized with a small deviation from the symmetric initialization, the deviation from the symmetric initialization is bounded for a finite time that we can precisely control.
+Therefore, the initialization influences the coupling time of different heads, after which they might start to diverge.

 \begin{restatable}{theorem}{bounded} Assume that the following holds for \(\epsilon \ll 1\):

 Then, there exists a constant \(c_1\) such that \(\forall t \in \left[0, \frac{1}{- c_1 \log \epsilon}\right]\):